 It’s vitally important that you eat a well balanced diet and control your insulin.
 The more body fat you carry the higher your insulin resistance is likely to be.
 Control insulin and you control body composition.

-In the next episode I will talk about how to INCREASE your insulin sensitivity.
+My next article covers how to increase your insulin sensitivity.
 This should be your goal whether you’re trying to gain muscle or lose fat.